 |Doggett Dorm||Evans Cottage|

 Weekends at the Academy provide plenty of diversions for students.
-Dances, Open House at Mansion House, trips to Boston and Newburyport, movies and concerts in the PAC and Student Center, a Halloween Festival, our Special Olympics Soccer Tournament, drama productions, and a slew of exciting athletics contests are just a few of the activities students enjoy here.
+Dances, Open House at Mansion House, trips to Boston and Newburyport, movies and concerts in the Wilkie Center for the Performing Arts and Student Center, a Halloween Festival, our Special Olympics Soccer Tournament, drama productions, and a slew of exciting athletics contests are just a few of the activities students enjoy here.

 Students can find schedules of events on Moodle or through the student deans office.
 A weekly e-newsletter is sent home to parents complete with the weekend schedule.